 Dreams are wondrous things.
 Yes, even those that we have during sleep, should we remember, for often they inspire.
 But more, I’m thinking on the opportunity to pursue a dream.
 A dream to do ~ something.

 As the famous Martin Luther King inspired, ‘I have a dream’.
 We should all have dreams.
 Whether lofty dreams of ideal to dreams that embolden, from practical dreams to a making it happen dream.

-And my favourite is that last one.
+This latter one is my favourite.
 Life, to my mind, should be spent trying to make dreams happen.
 Don’t you think?

 One could argue that dreams are a luxury.
 And I agree in that they fall outside our normal get through life chores.
 But no matter the income, everyone also has the freedom to dream, if not the freedom to necessarily pursue it.
 That is where the luxury lies.

-Both Pumpjack and I have a passion for antiques and vintage.
+I have a passion for antiques and vintage.
 You know, old stuff.
-Pumpjack, who has a wonderful hobby in wood working (yeah!) loves the sheer craftsmanship that went into old items.
-Whilst I simply adore finding the sheer quirkiness, that something truly different.
-And thus our shop morphed from cards and stationery to vintage and antiques.
+The craftsmanship that went into old items is still to this day amazing.
+And, I simply adore finding the sheer quirkiness that old items can offer.
+That something truly different.
+And thus my shop morphed from cards and stationery to vintage and antiques.

 Yes, dreams can fail.
 But sometimes, maybe, it isn’t about failure, but changing perspective.
 It wasn’t necessarily about giving up on making cards, rather it was about determining where that dream lies in my life.
 I still make cards.
 Simply now they are sent to friends and family.